Qatar Qsuites are the world’s best business class, and that means finding the award space to book it using miles can be a challenge. Not this time.

 So you can also apply for the Citi AAdvantage Platinum Select Card, which is currently offering 50,000 AAdvantage Miles after spending $2,500 within the first three months.
 The card’s $99 annual fee is waived in the first year.

-This is some of the best Qsuites availability we’ve ever seen, with space to fly the world’s business class for two, four, or even more.
-You can book a future trip nearly into 2022 knowing you’ll have one of the best rides across the Atlantic Ocean available.
+You can book a future trip nearly later this year or early next knowing you’ll have one of the best rides across the Atlantic Ocean available.
 And you’ll have the flexibility to change plans for free down the line if need be.